fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 In another narration on the authority of Abu Hurayrah that the Prophet peace and blessings be upon him said:

 >"While Ayyub was bathing naked, golden locusts dropped on him, so he began collecting them in his clothes.
 So his Lord called him, ‘O’ Ayyub, did I not give you enough, so what do you do?’
 Ayyub said, ‘Yes my Lord but there is no sparing from Your blessings for me.’
 "Strike with your foot" was the divine order.
-So Ayyub (peace be upon him) did as ordained and struck the earth with his leg.
+So Ayyub did as ordained and struck the earth with his leg.
 Allah then caused a cold spring of water to gush forth and ordered him to take bath and drink from it.
 Allah then removed his suffering and pain, his illnesses and diseases that were both visible and hidden on his body and replaced all that with a healthy body, both visible and hidden.
 Allah also made him handsome and gave him abundant wealth, to the extent that golden locusts rained on him.

 Allah also returned his family as He said,  `We gave to him his family, and the like of them with them.` (Qur’an 21:84) It is said that Allah brought his children back to life.
 Some others said that Allah gave him other people in place of those who had died, wherein in the Hereafter, Allah will gather them all together.
 As regards the part of the verse, `A mercy from Us,` (Qur’an 21:83-84) it means that We removed his hardships and cured him from whatever he had as a mercy and grace from Us.
-The end of the verse, “And a reminder to worshippers” means that what happened to Ayyub (peace be upon him) is a reminder and a lesson for all those who are put to trial concerning their bodies, wealth, and family.
+The end of the verse, “And a reminder to worshippers” means that what happened to Ayyub is a reminder and a lesson for all those who are put to trial concerning their bodies, wealth, and family.
 All such people should take the example of Prophet of Allah, Ayyub, who was tried by Allah with something that was greater than what others would be inflicted with and despite that, he was patient and had hope that Allah would cure him from that.

-Ayyub (peace be upon him) lived in the Roman land for a further seventy years after his affliction.
+Ayyub lived in the Roman land for a further seventy years after his affliction.
 He preached to them the religion of Monotheism, One God.
-However, they later changed the religion of Ibraheem (peace be upon him) after his death.
+However, they later changed the religion of Ibraheem after his death.

 Allah said: `“And take in your hand a bundle of reeds and strike with it, and do not break your oath.
 And We found him patient, a good slave, verily he was patient.
 (Qur’an 38:44)`

-This speaks about His mercy upon Ayyub (peace be upon him) when Ayyub had sworn that he would whip his wife one hundred lashes.
+This speaks about His mercy upon Ayyub when Ayyub had sworn that he would whip his wife one hundred lashes.
 It is said that he made the oath because she sold her plaits.
 It is also said that Shaytân came to her disguised as a doctor (physician) and described to her some medicines for Ayyub.
 When she came and informed Ayyub, he knew it was Shaytân and subsequently swore that he would whip her one hundred lashes.
 When Allah cured him, He told him to take a bundle of reeds, bunch them together as one and then to hit her only once.
 This one hit was considered one hundred, thus he could fulfill his oath this way.

 This was a way out and relief for the one who feared Allah and obeyed Him, especially with respect to his wife who bore his illness patiently and had hope.
 She was a pious, righteous ans rightly guided woman.
 May Allah be pleased with her.

 Ibn Jareer and others mentioned that when Ayyub (peace be upon him) died, he was ninety-three years old.
 Some others said that he lived longer than that.

 Before he passed away, he entrusted his mission to his son Hawmal and after him to his other son Bishr.
 Many people claim that he was Dhul Kifl.
 And Allah knows best.
 These same people also claim that he was Prophet, who died at the age of ninety-five.

     And [mention] Ayyub, when he called to his Lord, "Indeed, adversity has touched me, and you are the Most Merciful of the merciful."